History of immigration and nationality law in the United States: 21st century

 For Mexico and the Philippines, the only categories of immigrant visa available in practice are those for immediate dependent family of U.S. citizens.
 Persons who applied since 1994 have not been in the categories for adult children and siblings, and trends show that these data are unlikely to change.
 In fact, the trend has recently been moving in the opposite direction.
 Immigrant work visas run about 6 to 8 years behind current.
 While the government does not publish data on the number of pending applications, the evidence is that the backlog in those categories dwarfs the yearly quotas.

 Legal immigration visas should not be confused with temporary work permits.
 Permits for seasonal labor (about 285,000 in 2008) or students (about 917,000 in 2008) generally do not permit conversion to immigrant status.
 Even those who are legally authorized to work temporarily in the United States (such as H1-B workers) must apply for permanent residence separately, and gain no advantage from their temporary employment authorization.
 This is unlike many other countries, whose laws provide for permanent residence after a certain number of years of legal employment.
 Temporary workers, therefore, do not form a distinctly counted source of immigration.

 In March 2020, the current President Trumps administration launched the Title 42 Immigration Act.
 This act was launched by the administration which allowed U.S. authorities to push out migrants back to Mexico, or their country of origin.
 This act was seen as one of the toughest measures implemented on the U.S. border.
 The act was launched as a way to promote public health during the COVID-19 Pandemic.

 With a change in Presidency, The Title 42 Immigration Act was being pushed to be terminated by the Biden administration.
 This originally failed as the members of congress were worried that lifting the Act would create a surge in migration.
 While there was pushback, the Act did eventually terminate on May 11, 2023, when the public health emergency was lifted.

 President Biden had a share of impactful acts during his presidency.
 In 2021, the U.S. Citizenship Act was introduced to the house by the Biden administration.
 This act was set in place to create a path for citizenship for certain undocumented individuals.
 The bill also replaces the term alien with noncitizen in the immigration statutes and addresses other related issues.
-This Act ultimately did not make it through congress and died with the ending of the 117th Congress.
+This Act ultimately did not make it through congress and died with the ending of that Congress year.